durandaltheta/cpp_template_workshop/lesson_3_type_erasure.md

 $
 ```

+## std::any
 [std::any](https://en.cppreference.com/w/cpp/utility/any) is a `c++17` object which can store any type using type erasure.
-Some of the techniques show above are possibly how the `c++17` object `std::any` internally encapsulates its data.
+Some of the techniques shown above are possibly how the `c++17` object `std::any` internally encapsulates its data.
 However, `std::any` extends the above functionality by implementing enforced type checking via `std::bad_any_cast` exception throws. `std::any` can also store an actual value (not just a pointer to a value) and properly destroy said value when the `std::any` goes out of scope, as necessary.
-I will leave it to the reader to guess at or research how this is done (hint: function pointers to destructors are involved).
+I will leave it to the reader to guess at or research how this is done (hint: function pointers to destructors are involved, and potentially heap allocation but not always).